↓

 The best approach to meditation on the breath is probably not to think about it too much by trying to either control or not control it.
 Or instead go ahead and control it by practicing something like breath counting, abdominal breathing or other forms of breath work which serve as aids to concentration and relaxation.
 Returning to the breath grounds the mind in the moment and clears away discursive thinking — as long as one doesn’t introduce the distracting notion of control.

-A more subtle cramp occurs with the instruction to “watch your thoughts,” the assumption being that you are separate from your thoughts and can sit back somewhere and simply watch them without interfering with them.
+A more subtle cramp occurs with the instruction to “watch your thoughts,” the assumption being that you’re separate from your thoughts and can sit back somewhere and simply watch them without interfering with them.
 But, as I’ve pointed out elsewhere, it’s also impossible to “watch” your thoughts.
 If a thought comes up and you make note of it, you’re not actually seeing that thought as it occurs, but an instant afterwards.
 First there is the thought and then there is another thought in which the previous thought is seen, as if in a rearview mirror.
 Why?
 Because you ARE each thought.
-There isn’t a separate entity that can watch when a thought actually occurs.
-Trying to watch your thoughts can actually result in more thinking.
-A better approach is to simply let go of thoughts and not follow them out.
+Either you’re looking at, or “noting,” a thought after it has happened (in memory) or you’re projecting it beforehand, by thinking of thinking of something.
+There isn’t a separate consciousness that can watch when a thought actually occurs.
+When you try to watch a thought it disappears or changes into another thought.
+Thus attempting to watch thoughts is a way to eliminate them, but it takes considerable effort and concentration.
+A better approach is to simply relax and let go of thoughts, and not follow them out.
+Traditionally, “mindfulness” meant paying attention to what you’re doing as you go about your daily life, right here, right now, rather than as a technique for sitting meditation.

 Recently there’s been folks who have experienced severe insomnia as a result of meditation.
 One former meditator even complained that meditation “ruined my life” because of a new inability to sleep at night.
 This is apparently a result of being too mindful of arising phenomena, such as the precise moment of falling into sleep — phenomena which is better left to the unconscious part of the brain.